DerTyp7/ts5-obs-overlay/README.md

 - Unmute and mute yourself in the active server tab (Just a normal unmute and mute, not the hardware mute)
 - Reconnect to the TS5 server while the overlay is open

+### OBS doesn't show the latest version of the overlay

+This can happen if the OBS Browser Source is caching the overlay.
+To prevent this, open the Browser Source settings and click on "Refresh cache of current page".